canozokur/dotfiles/README.md

 # Usage
 Install GNU Stow first to easily manage the symlinks.
-Directory structure is made for Stow Then use the makefile provided:
+Directory structure is made for Stow.
+Then use the makefile provided:
 ```shell
 $ make run t=$target
 ```
-t being one of the directories you want to build the dir structure for:
+`t` being one of the directories you want to build the dir structure for:
 ```shell
 $ make run t=zellij
 ```